-I became an ethics professional after decades of observing unethical behaviors by self-defined "spiritual" organizations, practitioners and teachers.
+I became an ethics professional after decades of observing unethical behaviors by self-defined "spiritual" and personal growth organizations, practitioners and teachers.
 I was drawn to mindfulness in the mid-60s when I was nine years old, after hearing my grandmother saying grace at holiday meals that included the line, "Make us ever mindful of the needs of others," and I explored many religions, faiths and belief systems to learn how to do that.
-My curious nature led me to join what I realized were two cults in the 80s, during which time I was exposed to groupthink, power abuse and brainwashing techniques.
-Upon surviving both, I became certified in hypnotherapy to learn about the subconscious mind and behavioral habit upgrades, and took Mindfulness Based Stress Reduction training in the '90s.
+My curious nature led me to join what I realized were two probable cults in the 80s, during which time I was exposed to groupthink, power abuse and brainwashing techniques.
+I learned some priceless lessons on how not to behave, how not to lead as well as a deep reverence for the vulnerable psyches of those who place their trust in your guidance.
+I became certified in hypnotherapy to learn about the subconscious mind and behavioral habit upgrades, and took Mindfulness Based Stress Reduction training in the '90s.

 My experience during this time has taught me that when mindfulness training is offered within an organization of any size or type, if it does not become part of their overall culture, and transparently reflected and continuously supported by leadership and managerial staff, it is less likely to be adopted on a lasting, sustainable basis.
 After witnessing corporate mindfulness trainings become competitive, commercialized and stripped of their universal ethical and spiritual components (and other baggage that it has acquired), I chose to disengage from what I refer to as "the modern mindfulness industry."

-I now integrate mindfulness and conscious awareness skills within my Workplace Behavioral Ethics and Code of Conduct training and advising practice, specializing in ethical intelligence skills; civil communication and interactions, change responsiveness and resiliency; psychological safety; reputational risk awareness; bias mitigation, diversity, equity and inclusion, Systems Thinking, the evolved use of power (inspired by The Tao Te Ching by Lao Tzu), and The Art of Skillful Strategy (based upon Sun Tzu's classic The Art of War).
+I now integrate mindfulness and conscious awareness skills within my Workplace Behavioral Ethics and Code of Conduct training and advising practice, specializing in Adaptive Leadership and Ethical Intelligence skills; civil communication and interactions, change responsiveness and resiliency; psychological safety; reputational risk awareness; bias mitigation, diversity, equity and inclusion, Systems Thinking, and the evolved use of power (inspired by The Tao Te Ching by Lao Tzu).

 I work with leaders and businesses that are committed to honestly self-reflecting about the impact they have - no matter who or where they are and what they do, and promoting a transparent culture of integrity, trustworthiness and accountability framed by shared organizational values.
 As a workplace behavioral ethics specialist, I work to serve people in upgrading what I call our Internal Operating System away from their old, unproductive, status-quo driven one that impedes actualizing their aspirations to become the best and most honorable versions of themselves possible - and to in turn lift up others through their contagiously positive example.